gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/pull-request-timeline-for-Signals-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        This feature requires Git Integration for Jira app installed to see pull request data in Team Insights for Jira.
+        This feature requires Git Integration for Jira app installed to see pull request data in Signals.
     </div>
     </div>
 </div>

-This feature supports pull/merge request (PR/MR) event history and it projects PR/MR reindex data to Team Insights for Jira (TIJ).
+This feature supports pull/merge request (PR/MR) event history and it projects PR/MR reindex data to Signals.
 The Git Integration for Jira app should be installed to be able to see more details in TIJ tasks and backlog view.

 For now, only GitHub and GitLab git services are currently supported.